What material for conventional lighting?

 Processability of Baikowski® powders

 We provide powders for PCA and UV coating.
-Our powders adapt easily to the customer process:
+Since we know that each customer has his own process, our powders adapt easily to:

 - Extrusion; Baikowski® provides products with an optimal compromise between density and shrinkage of the intermediate ceramic green bodies.